darwin406/PoseDetection_APP/README.md

 # Code
 You can view the code in the master branch.
-For implement.
-We using Flutter.
+For implement, We using Flutter.